ecomsense/virajs-excel/README.md

 Virtualenv is a method to contain the python program, so that the system python is not disturbed in any way.
 Create the necessary directories and set up the virtual environment.
 ```
-mkdir C:\ecomsense\ # or you can give any folder name
+# you can give any folder name
+mkdir C:\ecomsense\
 cd C:\ecomsense
 python -m venv env
 cd env